 The cause of lower back pain

-Treatment of HNP is usually a combination of managing the symptoms and helping the disc heal – because a torn disc isn’t necessarily a permanent condition.
-Most physicians will first treat patients with conservative treatments, gradually increasing intensity and invasiveness over several weeks until pain relief is achieved.
+Many physicians will first treat patients with conservative treatments for several months until pain relief is achieved.
 Some of the most common treatments include:

 - Pain medications or muscle relaxants